 Kevin Joubert of Towson, Maryland is just one example.
 He has swum the 10 mile course at Kingdom Swim every year since we started in 2009.
 He now plans his summer vacation around the Swim.
 Our NEK swim week (8 lakes in 9 days) and our multi-day Tour de Kingdom (June Tour and Fall Foliage Tour) give participants a chance to “hang out” and fall in love with The Kingdom.

 We offer numerous “youth-friendly” options on many of our events.
 Great for kids and terrific for families.
 The goal is to engage youth in the excitement of these events and the joy of running, biking and swimming.
 About 15% to 20%of our participants are youth under the age of 19.

 Specific “youth-friendly” events include The Dandelion Run, The Harry Corrow Freedom Run, Kingdom Swim, Caspian Swim, Fly to Pie – Kingdom Marathon (Family Challenge 13 mile bike), Halloween Hustle, Santa Run, and the 1 and 5K courses at the Memphremagog Ice Skating Festival.

 Kingdom Games is a company modeled on Newman’s Own.
 We are committed to donating profits to various local non profit organizations on both sides of the border.
 We also work with these organizations to help raise additional funds from our athletes for good causes.
 In 2016 these contributions exceeded $3,000.
-In 2017 we were able to contribute over $5,000 which we replicated again in 2018.
+In 2017 we were able to contribute over $5,000 which we replicated again in 2018 and 2019.
+In 2020 that number grew to over $8,000.
 As we grow, we look to see that number grow as well.